etaero/hello-world/README.md

 # hello-world
-Lana desu
+Lana desu //
-Want to leaern code
+Want to leaern code.
-study spark ar
+Study spark ar.
-have a problem with 'R' on keyboard :)
+Have a problem with 'R' on keyboard :)